 This is Part 1 of UpClear’s Series on Promotional ROI and Optimizing Trade Spend.
-In future posts, we will discuss the areas such as cannibalization, promotional effects, and the ROI formula.
+Part 2 addresses cannibalization.
+In future posts, we will discuss areas such as promotional effects and the ROI formula.
 Before that, though, we need to make sure the foundations are in place…

 “60% of trade promotions have a negative ROI!” is a commonly quoted statistic: alarming enough for FMCG (CPG) companies if they have the tools and capability to calculate the “Return on Investment” (ROI) of their trade spend.
 What about those businesses that cannot, though?
 The term “wooden dollars” is often used, even in big corporations, to refer to promotional investment that is naively, or blindly spent.
 Below is a summary of the building blocks you need to calculate whether your organization’s dollars are wooden or within the 40% spent wisely…

 If you didn’t promote how much would you sell to brand loyalists?
 This is your base demand and it is a relevant question for both sales to a distributor (“shipment base”) and for sales from a retailer or wholesaler (“consumption base”).
 Without knowing this number, you can’t begin to understand how much of your total volume is being driven by trade spend.